TeamSTEP/glitch-deploy-tool/README.md

 The base command for the CLI is `glitch-deploy-tool` with two sub-commands: `from-local` and `github`.

-You can also pass some of the parameters from an environmental variable.
+This tool can read parameters as an environmental variable.

 ```
 usage: glitch-deploy-tool from-local [OPTIONS]